9M133 Kornet: Combat history

-During the fighting between Israel and Hamas in Gaza in the summer of 2014, of the 15 anti-tank missiles launched at Israeli tanks that were intercepted by the Israeli active protection system Trophy, most were of the Kornet type.
+During the 2014 Gaza War, of the 15 anti-tank missiles launched at Israeli tanks that were intercepted by the Israeli active protection system Trophy, most were of the Kornet type.
 In some cases the Kornet launchers were destroyed after the Trophy system had detected the launch and directed the tank's main gun to the launcher position.

 In the summer of 2014 the armor of Iraqi Army M1A1 Abrams tanks was penetrated 5 times: Kornet missiles were responsible for at least some of these penetrations.

 In September 2014, the Iraqi Army used Kornet missiles against Islamic State militants for the first time.
 Iraqi security forces claimed five IS-operated vehicles along with fighters were destroyed in Diyala Governorate.
 Three Iraqi Army squadrons have been trained to use the Kornet anti-tank missile.

 In the January 2015 Shebaa farms incident, Hezbollah fired some Kornet anti-tank missiles against two Israeli Humvees.
 A soldier and an officer were killed.
 In 2015 Iran succeeded in reverse-engineering the Kornet.
-Iran arms Hezbollah and there is speculation Iranian Kornets were used against Israel in a border attack on 29 January 2015.
+Iran arms Hezbollah and there is speculation Iranian Kornets were used against Israel in the border attack.

 After the 2011 Libyan civil war, the Libyan army's stockpiles were looted and many weapons, including Kornet missiles, proliferated through the region.
 Many of the Kornet missiles fell in the hands of Ansar Bait al-Maqdis in Egypt's Sinai peninsula.
 In the Sinai insurgency, Kornet missiles become a key weapon in attacking Egyptian Armed Forces.
 Ansar Bait al-Maqdis has used the missile on M1A1 and M60 tanks, helicopters (AH-64) and a navy ship.
 The group has since become a branch of ISIL, renaming itself ISIL-Sinai Province.

 Reuters have found remains of used Kornet missiles in Ukraine in the context of the 2014–2015 Russian military intervention in Ukraine.
 Since Ukraine is not a known operator of Kornet, Reuters quoted the International Institute for Strategic Studies that the missiles were most likely sent into Ukraine by Russia.